We’re not just passionate, we’re purpose-led

 DO NOT EDIT

-Dr. Ajan Ramachandran, Optics Research Scientist
+Dr. Ajan Ramachandran, Research Scientist/IP Lead

 Ajan is an expert in optics, which he studied while completing his PhD.
 He then went on to do work on laser scribed perovskite solar modules as a postdoctoral researcher at Dalhousie university.
 Ajan also holds a MSc from Cochin University in India.